Padshahnama: Extant manuscripts

-In 1799, the Nawab (provincial governor) of Oudh in northern India sent the Badshahnama, to King George III of Great Britain.
+In 1799, Saadat Ali Khan II, the Nawab of Awadh in northern India, sent the Badshahnama, to King George III of Great Britain.
 Today, the imperial illustrated manuscript of the Badshahnama of Lahori is preserved in the Royal Library at Windsor Castle, and is known as the Windsor Padshahnama.
 It was produced between 1630 and 1657 and contains 44 miniatures, some full page narrative scenes of battles, court ceremonies and other events (11 are across two pages), and some smaller individual portraits, surrounded by geometric decoration.
 These illustrate the genealogy of the Mughal dynasty which begins the work.
 The page size is 58.6 x 36.8 cm, and 13 different lead artists worked on the volume.
 In 1994, while the volume was being rebound for conservation reasons, the opportunity was taken to tour all the miniatures in an exhibition that was shown in New Delhi, the Queen's Gallery in London, and six American cities.

 Manuscripts of the Badshahnamas of Qazvini and Waris are preserved in the British Library.
-A manuscript of the Badshahnama is also with the Khuda Bakhsh Oriental Library, Patna, India.
+The original manuscript of the Badshah Nama that depicts the complete reign of Shah Jahan is preserved in Khuda Bakhsh Oriental Library, Patna, India.

-Other individual miniatures are held in a number of collections.
+Other individual miniatures are held in a number collections.
 The Khalili Collection of Islamic Art has one miniature in which Shah Jahan and his court watch two elephants fighting.
 There were some later illustrated manuscript copies made; for example the Metropolitan Museum of Art in New York has miniatures from 17th-century versions, and the Los Angeles County Museum of Art from one of around 1800.